 Yes, yes!
 If you are vegan, you can find herbal supplements on the market that do not actually have collagen but are produced using genetically modified yeast and bacteria.

 These vegan supplements support the production of collagen using a combination of amino acids, minerals and vitamins.

-With the various varieties of collagen sources that come to mind, I will break down the different ways you can consume it, along with better health and beauty collagen shopping tips.
+With the various collagen sources that come to mind, I will break down the different ways you can consume it, along with better health and beauty collagen shopping tips.

 Is COLLAGEN FODMAP friendly?

 Yes, COLLAGEN is suitable for people with a low FODMAP diet and is certified as FODMAP Friendly.